andyml123/andyml123.github.io/get-well-soon-quotes.md

 <li>"You never know how much they care until you are under the weather" – C. Kohler</li>
 <li>"If I had my way I’d make health catching instead of disease" –
 Robert Ingersoll</li>
+<li>In case you’re wondering, I sent those flowers for the nurse, not for you!
+Just kidding!
+Hope you get well soon by seeing them!</li>
 </ol>